P-p-H-d/mlib/README.md

 you may use M\_DEFAULT\_OPLIST to define the operator list of such types or you can just omit it.

-NOTE: An iterator doesn't have a constructor nor destructor methods and it shall not allocate any memory.
+NOTE: An iterator doesn't have a constructor nor destructor methods.
+It shall not allocate any memory.
+A reference to an object through an iterator is only valid until another reference is taken from the same container (potentialy through another iterator), the iterator is moved, or the container changed.
+Some containers may lessen these constraints.

 Other documented operators are: